Microchip-MPLAB-Harmony/core_apps_pic32cm_jh00_jh01/apps/fs/sdspi_fat/readme.md

 | ----- | -------- | --------- |
 |  [PIC32CM JH01 Curiosity Pro Evaluation Kit](https://www.microchip.com/developmenttools/ProductDetails/) | SW0 | LED0 |
 |||

+4. If LED is ON, Insert the SD Card on to your host PC
+5. SD Card should have the file **Dir1/FILE_TOO_LONG_NAME_EXAMPLE_123.JPG** and should match the original image